Assumption Cathedral in Volodymyr-Volynskyi

-Volodymyr-Volynskyi today may seem to be a rather unsightly town, but one millennium ago it was an important urban center – a capital of Volhynia, historical Slavic principality.
+Volodymyr-Volynskyi today may seem to be a rather unsightly town, but one millennium ago it was an important urban center – a capital of Volhynia, a historical Slavic principality.

-This city was founded in the late 10th century and since 988 attained a status of capital.
-It is one of the oldest cities in Kievan Rus.
+This city was founded in the late 10th century and since 988 attained the status of capital.
+It is one of the oldest cities in Kievan Rus’.

-Decision to build this church was taken by the grand-grandson of Vladimir Monomakh II – Mstyslav II Izyaslavovych, prince of Volodymyr, and later ruler of Kiev.
+Decision to build this church was taken by the grand-grandson of Vladimir Monomakh II – Mstyslav II Izyaslavovych, prince of Volodymyr, and later ruler of Kyiv.
 He decided to devote this church to Assumption.

-In the church have been buried six rulers of Volodymyr (including Mstyslav who died in 1170), two bishops and many other noblemen.
-Rulers of Volhyn kept it in good order and made it into one of the most important churches in Kiev Rus.
+In the church have been buried six rulers of Volodymyr (including Mstyslav who died in 1170), two bishops, and many other noblemen.
+Rulers of Volhyn kept it in good order and made it into one of the most important churches in Kievan Rus’.
 Bishops of this eparchy had special rights.
 Next to the church was opened a school.

 In 1240 – 1241 the city was taken by the powerful armies of Mongols led by Batu Khan.
 The city for the most part perished and the church was abandoned.
 Happily, Mongols did not destroy it, although many citizens died while protecting it and according to eyewitnesses the church was full with the bodies of deceased ones.

 In 1491 Volhyn suffered from the Mongol raids again.
-After this raid, the church was fortified and next to it was built a fortified residence of bishop.
+After this raid, the church was fortified, and next to it was built a fortified residence of the bishop.